Preventing Warehouse & Distribution Center Impacts To Neighborhoods

 These recommendation begin on page 11 of the CARB Handbook.

-More recently, the California South Coast Air Quality Management District adopted a regulation requiring that warehouses of 100,000 square feet or more must take measures to reduce the health impact of trucks as well as other diesel-gasoline powered vehicles.
-The measures include zero or near-zero emission trucks.
-The Socioeconomic Impact Assessment for this regulation noted that emissions from a warehouse of 100,000 square feet or more can affect the health of those living 0.5- to 2.0-miles distant.
+In 2021, the California South Coast Air Quality Management District adopted a regulation requiring that warehouses of 100,000 square feet or more must take measures to reduce the health impact of trucks as well as other diesel-gasoline powered vehicles.
+The Socioeconomic Impact Assessment for this regulation noted that emissions from a cluster of 2,900 warehouses can affect the health of those living 0.5- to 2.0-miles distant.
+For the reasons presented in the CEDS analysis, Warehouses, Air Pollution & Public Health, the findings from the 2,900-warehouse cluster assessment is relevant to a single proposed warehouse.
+Section V, of the 2022 California Attorney General publication Warehouse Projects: Best Practices and Mitigation Measures to Comply with the California Environmental Quality Act listed a number of measures to reduce air pollution and adverse health effects including that new warehouses should be a minimum of 1,000 feet from residences, schools, day care centers, playgrounds, medical facilities or other sensitive land uses described in the California Air Quality And Land Use Handbook.

 The Clean Air Task Force created Deaths by Dirty Diesel – Mapping the health impacts of diesel nationwide.
 This interactive map will allow you to see how diesel emissions affects those living in your area.
 By comparing your area with others that have higher Air Pollution from Diesel you can help elected officials and your neighbors understand why it is vitally important to encourage greater use of Zero or Near-Zero emission trucks and discourage proposals that would add more conventional diesel truck traffic.